rishav4101/10daysofcode-stock_prediction/notes.md

 # Stock Prediction

-"The field of study that gives computers the ability to learn without being explicitly programmed" is what Arthur Samuel described Machine Learning.
+"The field of study that gives computers the ability to learn without being explicitly programmed" is what Arthur Samuel described as Machine Learning.

 **Machine Learning** or rather **ML** has found its applications in various fields in the past few years, some of which include Virtual Personal Assistants, Online Customer Support, Product Recommendations etc.